Article by Adam Williamson

 Basilio Martin Patino

 Finally, and probably the most important director if we are to speak about Madrid and Cinema is Basilio Martin Patino.
 A foreigner Salamanca-born filmmaker that made of Madrid the centre of his filmography (its people, its welcoming spirit, the zarzuela music and Madrid’s traditional songbook).
-Basilio Martin Patino made pasted image 0some of the most poetic films to the constant revolutionary spirit of Madrid and its resistance to foreign invasions, militar uprisings and even the more contemporary 15M indignados movement.
+Basilio Martin Patino made some of the most poetic films to the constant revolutionary spirit of Madrid and its resistance to foreign invasions, militar uprisings and even the more contemporary 15M indignados movement.
 ‘Songs for after a war’, ‘Madrid’, or ‘Libre te quiero’ are films that anyone willing to understand what is so unique about Madrid must see before visiting Spain’s capital.

 Cinemaattic will try to capture the essence of Madrid in September with a series of screenings (5) , talks (2) and events between Edinburgh and Glasgow around Madrid city, its culture and importance in new Spanish cinema.